remake/remake-cli/README.md

 - **Build full-stack web apps with front-end code.** Remake takes care of the rest: user accounts, persistent data, instant deployments, and routing.
 Each user gets their own account and data.
 - **Produces real apps, not prototypes.** Remake feels like prototyping because it was designed to.
 The goal was to make web development feel like using a single template and a single JSON file.
 - **You control your app and its design.** Remake is open source.
 You own the code.
 There's no platform lock-in and you have 100% control over your app's design.
 - **Secure, scalable, and fast.** Highly secure authentication.
-And server-rendered, so your pages load quickly even on low-power devices or slow connections.
+And server-rendered, so your pages load quickly even on low-power devices and slow connections.

 <b><a href="https://blog.remaketheweb.com/intro-to-remake-part-3-what-makes-remake-better/">→ Learn about what makes Remake better</a></b>